-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 The most important role of a leader of an Adventist University is inspiring and reminding people continually of our unique mission of restoring God’s image in each of us, of strengthening our walk with God, and making people whole — where our spiritual self is nurtured and allowed to flourish.

-At the end of the day, ADU’s mission is more than just excellent academic and clinical preparation, it is about shaping the heart and mind to develop a worldview that sees others as children of God thus eliciting the highest level of compassionate care and excellence.
+At the end of the day, ADU’s mission is more than just excellent academic and clinical preparation; it is about shaping the heart and mind to develop a worldview that sees others as children of God, thus eliciting the highest level of compassionate care and excellence.
 This is the “why” of Adventist higher education.

 The “how” is by: 1.
 Leading as a servant, as Christ modeled for us and inspiring people to live out our mission of “living the healing values of Christ”; 2.
 Assessing every decision in terms of students: will it help them achieve their potential and extend the healing ministry of Christ?; and 3.
 Building a culture in which everyone feels supported and valued and allowed to contribute at their highest level.